Carmella de Keyser

 Live Performance

-The Harlow Circle of Poetry will perform a live acoustic set on 18th October.
+The Harlow Circle of Poetry to perform a live acoustic set on 18th October.

 Carmella founded the Harlow Circle of Poetry with an aim to provide a safe space for local poets to share their work, and engage with their community.